eblerjana/genotyping-pipelines/benchmarking-pipeline/README.md

 ## How to set up

 In order to run the pipeline, paths to required input data must be provided in the config file as explained below.
-Required is a PanGenie-ready input VCF (annotated multi-allelic and bi-allelic versions), as provided below in section "Existing datasets", or as produced by this pipeline: https://bitbucket.org/jana_ebler/vcf-merging/src/master/.
+Required is a PanGenie-ready input VCF (annotated multi-allelic and bi-allelic versions) as provided below in section "Existing datasets", or as produced by this pipeline: https://bitbucket.org/jana_ebler/vcf-merging/src/master/.
+See Section "Required input data" and the examples below for details on the required input data.
 The following sections in the config file need to be filled:

 ```yaml